HrMarcussen/FlightSim/tools/ToLiss-WindowLayout/README.md

   - `BorderTopExtra` (int): extra pixels for top only (to cover title bars)
   - `StripTitleBar` (bool): remove caption/frame from the target window; keeps bounds
   - `Follow` (bool): overlay follows the window when it moves/resizes
+  - `BorderCover` (int, optional): overlap (px) to shrink the inner overlay hole on all sides to hide 1px seams; default 2
+  - `BorderTopCoverExtra` (int, optional): extra overlap (px) added on the top side only (e.g., use 1–2 if a faint line shows only on top)
 - Apply layout and start overlays:
   - `./ToLiss-WindowLayout.ps1 -Action apply -LayoutPath ./TolissWindowLayout.json`